Massive sports corruption case finally heard at Paris trial

 As IAAF president, Diack was one of the most influential men in Olympic sports, presiding over an era when Usain Bolt made track and field wildly popular.
 But Diack’s legacy, and the IAAF’s credibility, took a beating after he stepped down in 2015.
 He was arrested in France and investigators revealed accusations of athletes being squeezed for payments to cover up their doping cases.

-The 86-year-old Diack is being tried for corruption, money laundering and breach of trust.
+Diack is being tried for corruption, money laundering and breach of trust.
 Prosecutors say he directly or indirectly solicited 3.45 million euros ($3.9 million) from athletes suspected by the IAAF of doping who paid to have their names cleared so they could continue competing.
 About two dozen Russian athletes were reportedly involved.

 Prosecutors also charged Diack for involvement in a $1.5 million payment from Russia for use in electoral politics in his native Senegal.
 Prosecutors say the money was creamed off sponsorship and TV rights deals, negotiated with Russian officials.
 Prosecutors say the money was to finance presidential and legislative election campaigns in Senegal in 2012, in exchange for slowing down doping cases targeting Russian athletes.